elixir-ecto/postgrex/README.md

 ## Disclaimer

 Postgrex is currently on 0.x beta releases.
 We are heading towards a stable release but, until then, the API may still change.
-Here is our roadmap (subject to change):
+Here is our roadmap:

-  * 0.10 - will change Postgrex to use [db_connection](https://github.com/fishcakez/db_connection).
-This means better performance by copying less data between processes, faster encoding/decoding, support for transactions blocks, the ability to use both Poolboy and Sojourn as pools out of the box, and more.
+  * 0.10 - will change Postgrex to use [DBConnection](https://github.com/fishcakez/db_connection).
+This means better performance by copying less data between processes, faster encoding/decoding, support for transactions blocks, prepared queries, the ability to use both Poolboy and Sojourn as pools out of the box, and more.

+Please consult the issues tracker for more information and outstanding issues.

 ## Features

   * Automatic decoding and encoding of Elixir values to and from PostgreSQL's binary format
   * User defined extensions for encoding and decoding any PostgresSQL type
+  * Supports transactions, prepared queries and multiple pools via [DBConnection](https://github.com/fishcakez/db_connection)
   * Supports PostgreSQL 8.4, 9.0, 9.1, 9.2, 9.3, and 9.4 (hstore is not supported on 8.4)

 ## Data representation